Les Bains Douches 18 December 1979

-Les Bains Douches 18 December 1979 is a live album by English post-punk band Joy Division, partly recorded on 18 December 1979 at Les Bains Douches, Paris, and released in 2001 by record label NMC.
+Les Bains Douches 18 December 1979 is a live album by English post-punk band Joy Division; it was partly recorded on 18 December 1979 at Le Bains Douches in Paris.
+It was released in 2001 by record label NMC.
 Additional tracks are drawn from two other concerts.

 Content

 Album artwork

 The artwork was done by Peter Saville.
 The CD booklet contained a reprint of the original poster for the show.

 Reception

 Pitchfork, commenting on Joy Division's live output, wrote: "Les Bains Douches, by itself, is flawless; of the available recordings there are none better".

 Track listing

 All tracks written by Joy Division (Ian Curtis, Peter Hook, Stephen Morris and Bernard Sumner).